Na'amod: Structure and activities

 Na'amod has campaigned against plans to annex the West Bank, UK Lawyers for Israel when they hosted a representative of settler group Regavim, the appointment of Tzipi Hotovely as Israeli ambassador to the United Kingdom, the Israeli bombing of Gaza in 2021 and the evictions in Sheikh Jarrah in East Jerusalem.

+Since October 2023 Na'amod have been engaged with similarly positioned Jewish organisations, such as Jewdas, Jews for Justice for Palestinians, Jewish Voice for Labour, Jewish Socialists' Group as part of the Gaza war protests in the United Kingdom.
+Internationally, Na'amod has worked alongside IfNotNow and Jews for Racial and Economic Justice.

+Na'amod have also been involved in organising demonstrations outside the Foreign, Commonwealth and Development Office and a walk-out in protest of Tzipi Hotovely's appearance at the 2024 Limmud Festival.

 Reception

-Arielle Angel, editor of US magazine Jewish Currents, sees Na'amod as one of a number of groups in the US and U.K. who have "moved the intra-communal conversation around Israel/Palestine".
+Arielle Angel, editor of US magazine Jewish Currents, sees Na'amod as one of a number of groups in the US and UK who have "moved the intra-communal conversation around Israel/Palestine".
 In January 2022 they were featured in a BBC documentary about antisemitism and the Jewish community.

-The Jewish Chronicle has dismissed Na'amod as "a fringe left-wing group" and "a minor Jewish anti-occupation group" However, Keith Kahn-Harris, a sociologist and commentator on British Jewish affairs has described Na'amod as having an "influence disproportionate to their size" with activists who are "deeply engaged in Jewish life".
-Na'amod has over ten thousand followers on Twitter and several thousands on both Instagram and Facebook.
+The Jewish Chronicle has dismissed Na'amod as "a fringe left-wing group" and "a minor Jewish anti-occupation group".
+However, Keith Kahn-Harris, a sociologist and commentator on British Jewish affairs has described Na'amod as having an "influence disproportionate to their size" with activists who are "deeply engaged in Jewish life".